KwatMDPhD/how_to_medicine/README.md

 ("I want to assure you that there is no one here with me and this is a private conversation.")

-("If the connection fails you can rejoin.")
+("If the connection fails, rejoin.")

-("If you can not hear me waive your hand.")
+("If you can not hear me, waive your hand.")

 "Is that okay with you?"